Respectful University

 Harassment Based on Prohibited Grounds

-• "gay-bashing", transphobia, and/or transphobic violence, including sexual violence
+• “Gay-bashing”, transphobia, and/or transphobic violence, including sexual violence

-• making derogatory comments, innuendos, insults, slurs, jokes, teasing, pranks or threats about a person's mental or physical disability, age, religion or religious creed, family status, marital status, sex (including pregnancy and gender identity), sexual orientation, ancestry, colour, race or perceived race, nationality, place of origin, and receipt of public assistance; or on physical size, or weight
+• Making derogatory comments, innuendos, insults, slurs, jokes, teasing, pranks or threats about a person’s mental or physical disability, age, religion or religious creed, family status, marital status, sex (including pregnancy), sexual orientation, ancestry, colour, race or perceived race, nationality, place of origin, gender identity and receipt of public assistance.
+In the case of an employee, this also includes physical size or weight

-• silencing talk of racial, cultural, sexual or gender diversity
+• Silencing talk of racial, cultural, sexual or gender diversity

-• forcing people to disclose or hide their sexual orientation
+• Forcing people to disclose or hide their sexual orientation

-• defacing notices, posters or property with racist or homophobic graffiti, insignia, objects or pictures or display and/or publication of racist or homophobic material
+• Defacing notices, posters or property with racist or homophobic graffiti, insignia, objects or pictures or display and/or publication of racist or homophobic material

-• failing to provide reasonable accommodation for an individual's disability
+• Failing to provide reasonable accommodation for an individual’s disability

-• intentionally creating and/or using barriers to prevent participation of a person with a disability
+• Intentionally creating and/or using barriers to prevent participation of a person with a disability

 What is Not Harassment / Discrimination

-• reasonable actions taken by a supervisor or other management employee relating to the management and direction of workers or the workplace in regard to decisions involving work assignments, job assessment and evaluation in accordance with applicable collective agreements or other contractual obligations; or
+a. reasonable actions taken by a supervisor or other management employee relating to the management and direction of workers or the workplace in regard to decisions involving work assignments, job assessment and evaluation in accordance with applicable collective agreements or other contractual obligations; or

-• reasonable actions taken by a faculty member or an administrator relating to the supervision, teaching, assessment or management of students, including with respect to their academic and non-academic performance and conduct, including in accordance with faculty, department or University policies; or
+b. reasonable actions taken by a faculty member or an administrator relating to the supervision, teaching, assessment or management of students, including with respect to their academic and non-academic performance and conduct, including in accordance with faculty, department or University policies; or

 • Legitimate, reasonable managerial actions relating to the management and direction of workers or the workplace